beatricefranzolini/DPLap/README.md

 If you use this repository in your research, please cite:

-> Franzolini, B. and Pozza, F. (2026). *Laplace and skew-Laplace sampling for posterior density in Dirichlet process mixtures*.
+> Franzolini, B. and Pozza, F. (2026). *Laplace and skew-Laplace sampling for posterior approximations in Dirichlet process mixtures*.

 ## Repository structure